2019 Indian general election: Social media abuses and fake news

 According to The New York Times and The Wall Street Journal, the election attracted a systematic attempt to spread misinformation through social media.
 Facebook said that over a hundred of these advocacy accounts spreading disinformation were traced to "employees of the Pakistani military public relations wing".
 Some others have been linked to the INC and BJP.

 Political parties spent over ₹53 crore with the largest spending by BJP on digital platforms for online ads.
 The BJP placed 2,500 ads on Facebook while the Congress placed 3,686 ads.
 According to a study by Vidya Narayanan and colleagues at the Oxford Internet Institute, social media was used by all the major parties and alliances, and all of them linked or posted divisive and conspiratorial content and images.
 According to Narayanan, "a third of the BJP's images, a quarter of the INC's images, and a tenth the SP-BSP's images were catalogued as divisive and conspiratorial".
 The Narayanan et al. study added that "we observed very limited amounts of hate speech, gore or pornography in either platform samples" by BJP, Congress or SP-BSP, but the election did include proportionally more polarising information on social media than other countries except for the US presidential election in 2016.

 About 50,000 fake news stories were published during the recent Lok Sabha elections and shared 2 million times, according to a study conducted by fact-checking startup Logically.

+In September 2019, the BBC launched the Trusted News Initiative to help combat election-related disinformation, citing the 2019 general elections as a motivating factor.

-EC actions under Article 324
+ECI actions under Article 324

-Election Commission curtailed West Bengal campaigning by one day, after a bust of 19th century Bengali icon Ishwar Chandra Vidyasagar was vandalised during 7th phase poll violence.
+The Election Commission of India (ECI) curtailed West Bengal's campaigning by one day, after a bust of 19th century Bengali icon Ishwar Chandra Vidyasagar was vandalised due to violence in the 7th phase of the election.